Jeanie Welford - The first female member of Cycling UK

 The BTC welcomes women as members

 The BTC broke with tradition when it decided to open membership to women in 1880.
-Some cycling clubs experimented with allowing women to join, as long as they were attached to a male club member, but at reduced subscription rates and without full privileges.
+Some cycling clubs experimented with allowing women to join, as long as they were associated with a male club member, but at reduced subscription rates and without full privileges.
 Other clubs rejected women outright.
 The BTC, in stark contrast, was the first club to extend membership to women on equal terms.

 Sheila Hanlon, Cycling UK historian

 Like men, women interested in joining the BTC needed to be proposed and have references provided by current members.
 A list of membership candidates ran in the CTC Gazette each month.
 In September 1880, for the first time ever, the names of two women were submitted to the list.
 Jeanie Welford, who had been the first woman to apply, was one of them.

 In October 1880, Jeanie Welford (née Jeanie Agnes Morgan) became the first woman officially inducted into the BTC.
 Jeanie was born on 8 December 1854 in Oldbury in the West Midlands, making her 25 years old when she joined the club.
 Jeanie’s brother Stanley was an avid cyclist who took her on tricycle outings and likely introduced her to the BTC.
 Jeanie was still using her maiden name when she applied for BTC membership.
 Soon after joining, she married fellow club member Richard Walter Deverell (W. D.) Welford of Newcastle-on-Tyne.